 Tsai’s popularity had been as low as 24 percent.
 The people of Taiwan saw how China responded to the protests in Hong Kong and correctly discerned that what was happening in Hong Kong could happen to them.
 Tsai’s rival was seen by the Taiwanese as being too friendly with Beijing.
 The voters chose Tsai because they viewed her as someone who would stand up for democracy.
 Leung Man-to, a political science professor at the National Cheng Kung University in Taiwan, has stated that “this election is proof that Xi Jinping’s strategy of keeping Hong Kong and Taiwan under control is a total failure.”

-Taiwanese and Hong Kongers are choosing a different kind of governing system, and leaders who protect them instead of imprisoning anyone who dares to disagree.
-The reelection of President Tsai Ing-wen matters because the people’s voices were heard, and they signaled to mainland China and the rest of the world that they deeply value and cherish their freedom, democracy, human rights, and religious freedom.
+Taiwanese and Hong Kongers are choosing a different kind of governing system and leaders who protect them instead of imprisoning anyone who dares to disagree.
+The reelection of President Tsai Ing-wen matters because the people’s voices were heard and signaled to mainland China and the rest of the world that the Taiwanese people deeply value and cherish their freedom, democracy, human rights, and religious freedom.